afd998/SeatingSmart-frontend/README.md

 This code should run if you want to try it out!
-The only thing that wont work is the sign in with google button.
-Thats because in order to use that you would been my firebase config.
+The only thing that wont work is the Signin With Google button.
+Thats because in order to use that you would need my firebase config XD

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).